Total (0 items)

 Picture it now.
 You’ve woken up bright and early.
 The birds are singing and the sun streams golden through your window.
 You sit up and stretch.
 You’re well rested, energised and rejuvenated – and all before you’ve even made a cuppa.
 Today will be a good day.
 Why?
 Because you had a great night’s sleep.

 The transformative power of some proper shut-eye isn’t to be sniffed at, but for many of us, this dreamy morning scenario really does feel out of reach.
-While most adults need around eight hours of sleep each night, according to the NHS, one in three of us suffer from a lack of it, with the stress of the last couple of years, computers and taking work home with us (we’ve all been there) all playing a role.
+While most adults need around eight hours of sleep each night, according to the NHS, one in three of us suffer from a lack of it.
 The encouraging news though is that there are ways to recalibrate our sleep patterns and get back into healthier habits.

 A good starting point?
 Understanding our sleep cycle and why each of its stages are so important.
 We asked James Wilson, aka The Sleep Geek, sleep expert and co-founder of Beingwell website www.thesleepgeek.co.uk, to break it down for us to help get us back on track.